pavel-demin/red-pitaya-notes/sdr-transceiver-wide.md

  - only one RX and one TX channel,
  - higher sample rates (up to 2500 kSPS).

-The basic blocks of the digital down-converter (DDC) and of the digital up-converter (DUC) are shown on the following diagram:
+The basic blocks of the digital down-converter (DDC) and of the digital up-converter (DUC) are shown in the following diagram:

 ![Wideband SDR transceiver]({{ "/img/sdr-transceiver-wide.png" | prepend: site.baseurl }})